T-PREP: Transfer Pre-Engineering Program

 When is T-PREP offered?

-T-PREP is an 8 day program in August before the fall semester begins.
+T-PREP is an 8 day program, August 3 - 11, 2017, before the fall semester begins.
 Students must be available to fully commit to the entire eight-day program.

 What is the cost of T-PREP?